-This will enable you to stand strong in the midst of moral dilemmas and in the midst of crisis.
+This will enable you to stand strong amid moral dilemmas and crises.

 In movies, we laugh at the villain who was only pretending to be a person of character and is then exposed.

-But in truth, for many, this is their greatest fear.
+But for many, this is their greatest fear.

-To be exposed as a person that has NO character, NO values, and NO benefit to society makes for many nightmares.
+To be exposed as a person with no character, values, or benefit to society makes for many nightmares.

 How can you avoid this fate?

-Routinely asking yourself these questions and truly live as a person of character is a great start.
+Routinely asking yourself these questions and truly living as a person of character is a great start.

-For more inspiration, don’t forget to also read our collection of strong character quotes.
+For more inspiration, don’t forget to read our collection of strong character quotes.

 Begin Living with Integrity by Asking These 7 Questions Today